jjacobs123/thrift-it-like-macklemore/README.md

 People involved in the data collection process were five students from the Master Marketing Analytics - Claudia Berkhof, Sanne van Ettinger, Jurg Jacobs, Demi van de Pol and Rob van der Wielen - of whom none of they were compensated in terms of money.
 However, these students did get compensated with gaining a lot of new knowledge during this project, which they all can use in future projects and jobs.

 ### 3.5 • Over what timeframe was the data collected?
 Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the time- frame in which the data associated with the instances was created.
 The dataset related to the Zalando "Pre-owned" men's clothing section is constructed on March 19th 2022.
 The dataset related to the Zalando "Regular" men's clothing section is constructed on March 20th 2022.
-A combination of "Pre-owned" and "Regular" resulted in one big dataset containing all gathered data.

 ### 3.6 • Were any ethical review processes conducted (e.g., by an institutional review board)?
 If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.
 When selecting a source to collect web data from, among others, the ethical risks should be evaluated.
 Firstly, it was evaluated whether Zalando prohibits web scraping by observing the robots.txt for Zalando.
 This does not state anything against web scraping.
 Moreover, information on the website and terms and conditions do not mention anything specific about web scraping the website.